 Sophie Daneman has enjoyed a long and distinguished career on both the opera and concert stage.
 An accomplished recitalist Sophie has appeared at many of the world’s major venues including the Wigmore Hall and Carnegie Hall, and her extensive discography includes lieder recordings for EMI and many with William Christie and Les Arts Florissants.
 Following her staging of the 2013 Le Jardin des voix for Les Arts Florissants, Sophie’s career has diversified and she recently directed a double bill of Rameau’s La naissance d’Osiris and Daphnis et Églé for Théatre de Caen.

-Her opera engagements have included Rodelinda in the Netherlands, Arianna, Cleopatra Giulio Cesare and Dalila Samson for the Göttingen Handel Festival, and an acclaimed Mélisande for the Opéra Comique.
-She has sung Servilia La Clemenza di Tito with the Barcelona Symphony Orchestra, Euridice in Haydn’s L’Anima del Filosofo for the Opéra de Lausanne, Euridice in Monteverdi’s L’Orfeo and Dido and Aeneas at the Bavarian State Opera, title role Theodora with William Christie in New York, Paris and Salzburg and Bernstein’s Wonderful Town and Susanna Le nozze di Figaro for Grange Park Opera.
-Sophie appeared in the staged productions of Tod Machover’s Skellig at The Sage, Gateshead and sang Phedre in Rameau’s Hippolyte et Aricie for the Nationale Reisopera.
+Her opera engagements have included Rodelinda in the Netherlands, Arianna, Cleopatra Giulio Cesare and Dalila Samson (Göttingen Handel Festival), and an acclaimed Mélisande for the Opéra Comique.
+She has sung Servilia La Clemenza di Tito (Barcelona Symphony Orchestra), Euridice L’Anima del Filosofo (Opéra de Lausanne), Euridice L’Orfeo and Dido and Aeneas (Bavarian State Opera), Phèdre Hippolyte et Aricie (Nederlandse Reisopera), title role Theodora with William Christie in New York, Paris and Salzburg, and Bernstein’s Wonderful Town and Susanna Le nozze di Figaro for Grange Park Opera.
+Sophie also appeared in the staged productions of Tod Machover’s Skellig at Sage Gateshead.

-Sophie Daneman’s many recordings include the title roles in Handel’s Rodelinda with Nicholas Kraemer (Virgin Classics), Theodora and Acis and Galatea (Gramophone award, Best Baroque Vocal recording 2000) with William Christie (Erato), Vivaldi’s Ottone in Villa with Richard Hickox (Chandos) and three volumes of Mendelssohn Lieder with Nathan Berg and Eugene Asti (Hyperion).
-For EMI she has recorded Schumann lieder with Julius Drake, and a disc of Noel Coward songs, alongside Ian Bostridge.
-She has made numerous recordings with William Christie and Les Arts Florissants, including Rameau Grands Motets (Gramophone award, Best Baroque Vocal recording 1995) and Les Fêtes d’Hébé (Gramophone award, Early Opera 1998).
+Her extensive discography includes a recent recording with Elizabeth Kenny and Theatre of the Ayre, Masque of Moments (Linn Records), as well as the title role in Handel’s Rodelinda with Nicholas Kraemer (Virgin Classics), Theodora and Acis and Galatea (Gramophone award, Best Baroque Vocal recording) with William Christie for Erato, Vivaldi’s Ottone in Villa with Richard Hickox (Chandos) and three volumes of Mendelssohn lieder with Nathan Berg and Eugene Asti (Hyperion).
+For EMI she has recorded Schumann lieder with Julius Drake, and a disc of Noel Coward songs alongside Ian Bostridge.
+Recordings with Les Arts Florissants, include Rameau Grands Motets (Gramophone award, Best Baroque Vocal recording) and Les Fêtes d’Hébé (Gramophone award, Early Opera).

-Following the success Sophie had staging the 2013 tour for Les Art Florissants’ Le Jardin des voix programme with dates in Paris, Versaille, New York, Helsinki, Madrid and Barcelona, Sophie recently directed a double bill of Rameau’s La naissance d’Osiris and Daphnis et Églé for Théatre de Caen with Les Arts Florissants and William Christie, with performances in Caen, Luxembourg, Dijon, London and Paris.
-Future engagements include staging the 2015 tour for Les Jardin des Voix, a Schumann recital at the Holywell Music Room, Oxford, and a recording project of seventeenth-century music entitled Masque of Moments with Theatre of the Ayre for Linn Records.
-Next season Sophie will assist Stephen Langridge on his production of Theodora for Théâtre des Champs Élysées.
+Sophie recently directed a double bill of Rameau’s La naissance d’Osiris and Daphnis et Églé for Les Arts Florissants, with performances in Caen, Luxembourg, Dijon, London and Paris.
+Recent highlights include, a recital and masterclass for the Oxford Lieder Festival, a recording project of seventeenth-century music entitled Masque of Moments with Theatre of the Ayre for Linn Records, further performances with Le Jardin des Voix and assisting Stephen Langridge on his production of Theodora for Théâtre des Champs Élysées.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
-Email: Caroline Slade
+Email: Evie Parker